nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - a/: To be followed by INDEX of attendance to be marked

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-Only allows the marking of one field in a single command.
+Pupilist only allows the marking of one field in a single command.
-Does not allow commands such as `mark h/2 a/1` or `mark a/2 a/3`.
+It does not allow commands such as `mark h/2 a/1` or `mark a/2 a/3`.
 </div>

 Format: `mark [h/ a/]INDEX`